openharmony/docs/en/application-dev/napi/neural-network-runtime-guidelines.md

     }
     ```

-4. Query the acceleration chip connected to the Neural Network Runtime.
+4. Query the acceleration chip connected to NNRt.

-    The Neural Network Runtime can connect to multiple acceleration chips through HDI APIs.
-Before model compilation, you need to query the acceleration chips connected to the Neural Network Runtime on the current device.
+    The NNRt can connect to multiple acceleration chips through HDI APIs.
+Before model compilation, you need to query the acceleration chips connected to NNRt on the current device.
 Each acceleration chip has a unique ID.
-In the compilation phase, you need to specify the chip for model compilation based on the device ID.
+In the compilation phase, you need to specify the chip for model compilation based on the ID.
     ```cpp
     void GetAvailableDevices(std::vector<size_t>& availableDevice)
     {
         availableDevice.clear();

-        // Obtain the available hardware ID.
+        // Obtain the available hardware IDs.
         const size_t* devices = nullptr;
         uint32_t deviceCount = 0;
         OH_NN_ReturnCode ret = OH_NNDevice_GetAllDevicesID(&devices, &deviceCount);